dudeG/ImageFetcher/README.md

     mImageFetcher.closeCache();
 }
 ```
- * options, you can load image when listview SCROLL_STATE_IDLE
+ * Options, you can load image when listview SCROLL_STATE_IDLE

 ```java
  @Override